 As one of our most recent additions to the Viterbi School of Engineering, there is a lot for you to think about.
 You are likely admitted to some great schools and you have a tough choice to make!
 This admitted student page is here to help you with your decision.
 If you ever need anything, please do not hesitate to reach out to us at vadmit@usc.edu, or (213) 600-9919.

 But we only have so much room to keep our programs small and personal.
-We are excited to offer you a spot in the 2023 USC Viterbi first year class.
-You and about 400 others will start immediately in engineering courses this fall.
+We are excited to offer you a spot in the incoming USC Viterbi first year class.
+About 450 others will start immediately in engineering courses this fall, while approximately 40 of you will start in Spring.
 Engineering faculty will teach your courses right from the start, and you will have the flexibility to do more than engineering.

 Why USC?